on-prem/tinycore-symlinktool/README.md

 * Generates a `/mnt/$DEVICE/mydata.lst` file which contains the list of files which were backed up
 * Doesn't create symlinks to directories, only files
 * On boot, it replaces the original files and creates symlinks to the backed up files in `/mnt/sda1`
-* After changing a file, `--save` can be used to track, version and even revert the changes
+* After changing a file, `--create` can be used to track, version and even revert the changes

 # Advanced